rrwen/msdss-users-api/docs/_sources/usage.rst.txt

 .. warning::

-    Do not forget to setup your environmental variables (see :ref:`quick-start`)
+    Do not forget to setup your environment variables (see :ref:`quick-start`)

 .. note::